-Health care in Cyprus is provided by state run General Hospitals and also a large concentration of private clinics and hospitals.
-The main medical centres are found in urban areas in the main towns and also small subcentres are available in most rural areas.
+Health care in Cyprus is provided by state-run General Hospitals and also a large concentration of private clinics and hospitals.
+The main medical centers are found in urban areas in the main towns and also small subcentres are available in most rural areas.
 All government hospitals provide emergency services and so do most major private clinics.
 Any emergency medical treatment or assistance required is offered without charge to all international tourists through the Accident and Emergency Department of all government hospitals.
-Any in patient or out patient care required may involve payment of fees depending on the country of origin of the person.
+Any inpatient or outpatient care required may involve payment of fees depending on the country of origin of the person.

 CRIME IN CYPRUS

 Cyprus is known to be a relatively safe place to live in.
 A crime rate of only 6.44 crimes per 1,000 inhabitants shows a low incidence of crime in Cyprus, especially when compared to most European countries.